Sreenidhi Institute of Science and Technology

-The Sreenidhi Institute of Science and Technology (or SNIST) is a private college located in Hyderabad, Telangana, India.
+Sreenidhi Institute of Science and Technology (SNIST) is a private college located in Hyderabad, Telangana, India.
 The college is affiliated to the Jawaharlal Nehru Technological University, Hyderabad (JNTUH).
-In the year 2010-11, the institution attained autonomous status and it is the first college under JNTUH to get that status.
+In the year 2010–11, the institution attained autonomous status and it is the first college under JNTUH to get that status.

 History

 SNIST was established in 1997 with the approval of All India Council for Technical Education, Government of Andhra Pradesh, and is affiliated to Jawaharlal Nehru Technological University, Hyderabad.
 SNIST is sponsored by the Sree Education Society of the Sree Group of Industries.

 It runs undergraduate and postgraduate programs and is engaged in research activity leading to Ph.D.
 Sreenidhi is recognized by the Department of Scientific and Industrial Research as a scientific and industrial research organization.

 The institution was accredited by NBA of AICTE within 5 years of its existence.
 It has received world bank assistance under TEQIP.